hbctraining/publication_perfect/lessons/04_boxplot_application_of_basic_plotting.md

        genotype == "WT")
 ```

 Now we should be ready to create our `Pax6` boxplot.
-Let's make sure we have all information for normalized counts and sample groups (`group`) in a single column before we proceed:
+Let's make sure we have all information for normalized counts and sample groups (`group`) each in a single column before we proceed:

 ```r
 View(pax6_exp)